A Bespoke Tajikistan Tour

 Where will we be staying?

-On this expedition, you'll be in a comfortable hotel in Dushanbe, and then we'll be staying with local families or camping in the hills.
-We love this way of travel and you'll come away with a real sense of the people and culture of Tajikistan.
+On this trip, you’ll be in a comfortable hotel in Dushanbe, and then with local families or camping in the hills.
+We love this way of travel and you’ll come away with a real sense of the people and culture of Tajikistan.
+If you’d prefer not to camp, then we can ensure you stay in homestays each night instead.

 What will the weather be like?

-Warm - in the 20's Centigrade during daytimes and cooler in the evenings.
-You'll need a warm jacket and sleeping bag for camping at higher altitudes.
+It depends when you choose to go, but generally it will be warm – in the 20’s Centigrade during day times and cooler in the evenings.
+You’ll need a warm jacket and sleeping bag for camping at higher altitudes.

 What kit do I need to bring?